 Bulgaria Food and Drink

 Most restaurants in Bulgaria serve seasonal produce.
-Dinner is a social occasion, with traditional music and dancing in many restaurants, especially in resorts and in some Sofia eateries.
+Dinner is a social occasion, with traditional music and dancing in many restaurants in resort towns.
 Food is hearty and good.
 Meals usually start with a salad, from which there are many to choose from on the menu.

 There are a wide variety of national dishes, as well as Western European standard dishes, which can be chosen on the spot at any restaurant.
 All good hotels have restaurants and there are many attractive folk-style restaurants and cafés throughout the country.

 • Tarator - cold soup made from cucumber, walnuts and yoghurt